Catterwaul/tuple/Sources/Documentation.docc/Type Aliases.md

 ##

 Say you want the initial elements of a sequence, as a tuple.
-You *can* disambiguate the overloads of `tuplePrefix` without type aliases, but even with type placeholders, that's not the easiest thing to make sense of, or to ensure it's been written correctly:
+You *can* disambiguate the overloads of `tuplePrefix` without type aliases.
+But even with type placeholders, that's not the easiest thing to make sense of, or to ensure it's been written correctly:

 ```swift
 let sequence = 1...5